 (10) “Hybrid powertrain or optionally certified hybrid powertrain” means a group of components that includes an engine, electric motor-generator system, rechargeable energy storage system other than a conventional battery system or conventional flywheel, battery management system, including charge controller and thermal management systems and associated power electronics.
 Transmissions, final drives, and drive shafts may be included as powertrain components if specified by the hybrid powertrain manufacturer.
 Supplemental electrical batteries and hydraulic accumulators are examples of hybrid energy storage systems.
 Note other examples of systems that qualify as hybrid engines or powertrains are systems that recover kinetic energy and use it to power an electric heater in the aftertreatment.

-(11) “Intermediate useful life” means the period of use of 435,000 miles or eight years or 22,000 hours, whichever first occurs, applicable for the intermediate emission standards for oxides of nitrogen for 2027 and subsequent model year heavy heavy-duty diesel engines.

-(12) “Intermediate useful life NOx standard” means the emissions standards for oxides of nitrogen applicable to the intermediate useful life for 2027 and subsequent model year heavy heavy-duty diesel engines.

-(13) “Legacy engine family” means an engine family certified under the provisions of title 13, CCR, section 1956.8(a)(2)(C)3.
+(11) “Legacy engine family” means an engine family certified under the provisions of title 13, CCR, section 1956.8(a)(2)(C)3.

-(14) “Light heavy-duty engine” means an engine used in a vehicle that is normally at or below 19,500 pounds GVWR.
+(12) “Light heavy-duty engine” means an engine used in a vehicle that is normally at or below 19,500 pounds GVWR.
 Light heavy-duty engines usually are not designed for rebuild and do not have cylinder liners.
 Vehicle body types in this group might include any heavy-duty vehicle built for a light-duty truck chassis, van trucks, multi-stop vans, and some straight trucks with a single rear axle.
 Typical applications would include personal transportation, light-load commercial delivery, passenger service, agriculture, and construction.

-(15) “Low-load cycle” means the emission test procedure with the low-load cycle according to section I.11.B.8 of the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles,” incorporated by reference in subsection (b).
+(13) “Low-load cycle” means the emission test procedure with the low-load cycle according to section I.11.B.8 of the “California Exhaust Emission Standards and Test Procedures for 2004 and through 2026 Model Heavy-Duty Diesel Engines and Vehicles,” incorporated by reference in subsection (b).

-(16) “Medium heavy-duty engine” means an engine used in a vehicle that is normally between 19,501 to 33,000 pounds GVWR.
+(14) “Medium heavy-duty engine” means an engine used in a vehicle that is normally between 19,501 to 33,000 pounds GVWR.
 Medium heavy-duty engines may be designed for rebuild and may have cylinder liners.
 Vehicle body types in this group would typically include school buses, straight trucks with single rear axles, city tractors, and a variety of special purpose vehicles such as small dump trucks, and refuse trucks.
 Typical applications would include commercial short haul and intra-city delivery and pickup.